MegaMosquito/pocket-pi/README.md

 With these changes you just need to connect the battery and the Pi will boot, auto-login to the desktop, autorun this program and start up the pocket-pi code.

-To setup autostart of the pocket-pi code, just edit the file `/etc/xdg/lxsession/LXDE-pi/autostart` and add a line like this:
+To setup autostart of the pocket-pi code, just use `sudo` to edit the file `/etc/xdg/lxsession/LXDE-pi/autostart` and add a line like this:

 ```
 @/home/pi/<program>
 ```

-Where that `<whatever>` program gets that shell into the right directory and runs the code.
+Where that `<whatever>` program moves that shell into the right directory and runs the code.
 E.g., here's what my `/etc/xdg/lxsession/LXDE-pi/autostart` file looks like:

 ```
 @lxpanel --profile LXDE-pi